 The principal internal sources of SCOR UK's liquidity are (re)insurance premiums, cash flows from its investment portfolio and other assets, consisting mainly of cash or assets that are readily convertible into cash.
 SCOR UK's ability to access sources of liquidity may be subject to adverse capital and credit market conditions.
 Liquidity risks are increased when capital and credit markets experience extreme volatility or disruption, as SCOR UK may need to sell a significant portion of its assets quickly and on unfavourable terms, particularly, if current internal resources do not satisfy its liquidity needs.
+A catastrophic event that impacts financial markets and leads to large (re)insurance losses for SCOR UK could result in material liquidity risks.

-The availability of additional financing for SCOR UK will depend on a variety of factors.
+The availability of additional financing for SCOR UK will depend on a variety of factors affecting the Group and SCOR SE.
 These notably include market conditions, the general availability of credit, the volume of trading activities, the overall availability of credit to the financial services industry, SCOR Group's credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of SCOR's (or SCOR UK's) long- or short-term financial prospects if large investment losses are incurred or if the level of business activity decreases due to a market downturn.
 Similarly, access to funds may be impaired if regulatory authorities or rating agencies take negative action that could penalise SCOR Group.
 The liquidity of several asset classes owned by SCOR Group may also be negatively impacted by changes in regulations or by non-conventional monetary policies.
 If so, these factors could prevent SCOR UK from successfully obtaining additional financing on favourable terms.